Liberating football travel

 Puskás and Kocsis became stars in Spain.
 Coaches Béla Guttmann, Pál Csernai, and later Puskás himself, successfully took the Hungarian game abroad.

 As state sponsorship withered, the fur coats came out, bundameccs (‘fur coat match’) local slang for fixed.
 The game was up.
 After 1989, poor crowds and poorer football typified any given Saturday.
-Vác won the title in 1994, and Budapest’s century-long near monopoly on the championship was over.
+Vác won the title in 1994, and Budapest’s century-long near domination of the championship was over.
 All that was left was the FTC-Újpest derby.

-Away from completely dominant Ferencváros, now very much back in favour with the government, league crowds are still pitifully low, even at Honvéd, where a young side won the club a first title for 24 years in 2017.
-Up in Angyalföld, Vasas are also enjoying a mini-revival after gaining promotion in 2022. Újpest, under the much-maligned yoke of owner Roland Duchâtelet, remain a basket case, however loyal the fan base.
-No lilac supporter would have slept soundly after the 6-0 pasting given to their side by eternal rivals Ferencváros in September 2022.
+Away from dominant Ferencváros, league crowds are pretty low, even at Honvéd, where a young side won the club a first title for 24 years in 2017.
+Up in Angyalföld, Vasas regained NBI status in 2026. Újpest, no longer under the much-maligned yoke of owner Roland Duchâtelet, remain a work in progress, however loyal the fan base.
+No lilac supporter would have slept soundly after the 5-0 pasting given to their side by eternal rivals Ferencváros in 2026.
 At home, no less.

 Getting Around